sinamalakouti/sinamalakouti.github.io/_pages/about.md

 ---
 Sina is a Computer Science Ph.D student at the University of Pittsburgh under the supervision of [Prof. Adriana Kovashka](https://people.cs.pitt.edu/~kovashka/).
 Sina's research interests lie in computer vision, multimodal learning (e.g., vision-language models), and generative AI, aiming to build a more robust and generalizable system that can understand and reason about complex visual data.
 He is currently working on:

-- Multimodal & abstract Reasoning: Multimodal Reasoning and Diffusion Models
+- Multimodal & abstract Reasoning: Multimodal Reasoning, compositional reasoning, and Diffusion Models.
 - Domain Robustness: Multimodal domain generalization, generalization across geographies, etc.
-- Generative AI: text-to-image/creative & persuasive generation.
+- Generative AI: text-to-image, compositional generaiton and generalization.

 Feel free to reach me at sem238 [AT] pitt [DOT] edu or siinamalakouti [AT] gmail [DOT] com